-While there are numerous drinks available today, whiskey still is the go-to option for most drinking enthusiasts.
-Often called the ‘water of life,’ whiskey is cherished by people worldwide.
+While there are numerous drinks available today, whiskey still is the go-to option for most drinking enthusiasts, especially served with the top quality cut crystal whisky glasses for a smooth and bold taste Often called the ‘water of life,’ whiskey is cherished by people worldwide.
 Although you can get exquisite whiskey right where you live, the best way to enjoy it is to travel to the places of origin and relish it along with the natives.

 Which are the best places for whiskey lovers?